Academic Arts Homeschool Collective

 Know how to create one’s own business venture and the various factors that influence successful set-up and sustainable operations.

-A pencil and a dream.
+Supplies Needed: A pencil and a dream.

 Taught by Michaelanne Lauderdale